-- A modem connected to your computer. - Palm Desktop software configured for use with the modem. - A modem connected to your handheld. - A configuration for the kind of modem connection (Serial to Modem or IrCOMM to Modem) you want to make.
-See "Connection preferences" in Chapter 6 for more information.
+- A modem connected to your computer. - Palm Desktop software configured for use with the modem. - A modem connected to your handheld. - A configuration for the kind of modem connection you want to make.
+See "Connection preferences" in Chapter 7 for more information.